marq24/emacberry.com/_docs/9992-privacy.md

 flagged by a machine as suspicious the app will be removed from the store.

 Once that happened, the Developer gets informed, that _your app is not compliant with **something**_ and that you should **_fix_** it and submit your app again.
-The key problem is here, that you're either dealing with bots/machines and/or low paid (and _as consequence_ low trained & skilled) support staff.
+Here the key problem is, that you're either dealing with bots/machines and/or low paid (and _as consequence_ low trained & skilled) support staff.

 It's impossible to get qualified information what part of the app code has been identified as _suspicious_ (that has